 According to police, the child’s father, 21-year-old Joey Lee Ramirez, followed the two out of the house and became involved in an altercation with the man who then pulled a handgun and threatened him.
 Police said Reid and the man then placed the child into a white Ford F-150 and drove away.

 On July 2, investigators were able to identify the man who was with Reid as 25-year-old Marcus Nast.
-Ennis Police issued warrants for Reid and Nast on felony aggravated assault with a deadly weapon charges related to the kidnapping.
+Ennis Police issued warrants for Reid and Nast on felony aggravated assault with a deadly weapon charge related to the kidnapping.

 Later that day, investigators received an anonymous tip regarding the white Ford F150.
-Deputies located the vehicle, which had reportedly run out of gas, on Old Dicey Road with Reid and the child inside truck.
+Deputies located the vehicle, which had reportedly run out of gas, on Old Dicey Road with Reid and the child inside the truck.
 Investigators detained Reid and took custody of the infant, officials said.

 On June 18, 2021, KTVT-TV reported that Dallas Police Senior Corporal Kelvin Woodburn was arrested by the Dallas Police Department on Friday, June 18, and charged with “Assault Family Violence, Misdemeanor A.” He was taken to the Lew Sterrett Justice Center and as of 9:45 p.m. was still being processed.